shagun-shagun/Apple-Vision-Clone/README.md

 # Apple-Vision-Clone

 A smooth, scroll-based front-end animation clone inspired by the Apple Vision Pro website.
-Built entirely using *HTML, **CSS, and **JavaScript*, this project replicates Apple’s sleek and immersive UI experience—without using any external libraries or frameworks.
+Built entirely using HTML, CSS, and JavaScript, this project replicates Apple’s sleek and immersive UI experience without using any external libraries or frameworks.

 ##  Features